 Click link for Pauline Smith Interest Disclosure Statement

-Background: A recognized artist and founding member of Wei-num art organization from Western Cape York region and contributor to regional and state indigenous art events.
+Background: A recognized artist and founding member of Wei-num art organisation from Western Cape York region and contributor to regional and state indigenous art events.
 A former Aged Care Coordinator Margaret has compassion for her people and a keen sense of duty to the community.
 Active in women’s issues in Mapoon, she is keen to continue her advocacy work for women, elders and children of the community.

 Background: currently serving as a Reservist with the 51st battalion B company stationed out of Weipa.
 A former Ranger with the Mapoon Land and Sea Ranger program, he has a keen awareness of the environment and cultural practices.
 Brendan is keen to develop his leadership knowledge and skills as a councilors and represent Mapoon for the betterment of all residents.